Last updated: 07.01.2021

 How do we collect information?

-If you visit one of our garden centres or restaurants in store or on line to purchase products or services from us, or communicate with us via our website, post, email or social media pages, or sign up for newsletters, enter competitions or apply for a job with us, we may collect personal data about you.
+If you visit one of our garden centres, restaurants, Birdworld or Garden Style in store or on line to purchase products or services from us, or communicate with us via our website, post, email or social media pages, or sign up for newsletters, enter competitions or apply for a job with us, we may collect personal data about you.

 What information do we collect, how is it used and how long do we keep it for?